-We are able to offer some of our school workshops on-site at the Museum.
+We are able to offer school workshops on-site at the Museum.
 Details can be found on our workshop listings page.

 In order to facilitate safe school visits, we have greatly reduced our capacity and have also introduced other safety measures.
 Further details are available to teachers on request.